McKinney-Vento Information & Forms

 School Districts' Responsibilities

-Local school districts must appoint Liaison contacts to ensure that school staff are aware of these rights, to provide public notice to homeless families (at shelters and at school) and to facilitate access to school and transportation services.
+Local school districts must appoint Liaison contacts to ensure that school staff is aware of these rights, to provide public notice to homeless families (at shelters and at school) and to facilitate access to school and transportation services.

 Royal School District offers the following information and forms to our community: